montilab/BS831/README.md

 prognostic and diagnostic models for molecular classification, and the identification of new disease taxonomies based on their molecular profile.
-These topics will be covered using real examples, extensively documented hands-on's (see Markdowns' menu), class discussion and critical readings.
-Principles of reproducible research will be emphasized, and participants will become proficient in the use of the statistical language <a href="https://cran.r-project.org/">R</a> (an advanced beginners’ knowledge of the language is expected) and associated packages (including <a href="https://bioconductor.org/">Bioconductor</a>, and in the use of
-<a href="https://rmarkdown.rstudio.com/">R markdown>/a> (and/or <a
-href="https://jupyter.org/">electronic notebooks</a>) for the
-redaction of analysis reports.
+These topics will be covered using real examples, extensively documented hands-on's (see <a href="https://rmarkdown.rstudio.com/">Markdowns' menu</a>), class discussion and critical readings.
+Principles of reproducible research will be emphasized, and participants will become proficient in the use of the statistical language <a href="https://cran.r-project.org/">R</a> (an advanced beginners’ knowledge of the language is expected) and associated packages (including <a href="https://bioconductor.org/">Bioconductor</a>, and in the use of <a href="https://rmarkdown.rstudio.com/">R markdown>/a> (and/or <a href="https://jupyter.org/">electronic notebooks</a>) for the redaction of analysis reports.

 The course is organized in seven modules covering: 1) Introduction to Genomics Analysis; 2) Data Preprocessing and Quality Control; 3)